-(Formerly COMM 394.
-Fulfills the general education requirement in upper-level advanced writing).
-Prerequisite: WRTG 101 or ENGL 101.
+(Fulfills the general education requirement in upper-level advanced writing).
+Prerequisite: WRTG 101 or WRTG 101S.
 A comprehensive, project-based study of applied business writing.
-The aim is to develop documents appropriate to audience and purpose that are well argued and conform to standards to business writing.
-Topics include context, purpose, audience, style, organization, format, results, and strategies for persuasion in typical workplace messages.
+The aim is to develop documents appropriate to audience and purpose that are well argued and conform to standards of business writing.
+Topics include context, purpose, audience, style, organization, format, results, technologies, and strategies for persuasion in typical workplace messages.
 In addition to shorter assignments, a substantial formal report that incorporates research and support for conclusions or recommendations is required.
-Students may receive credit for only one of the following courses: COMM 394/394X, ENGL 394/394X, or WRTG 394/394X.
+Students may receive credit for only one of the following courses: COMM 394, COMM 394X, ENGL 394, ENGL 394X, WRTG 394, or WRTG 394X.